adrmateux/vide/install/dot-vim/README.md

 # vide
 This is vide.
 A very simplified ide that uses vim as it's main editor.

-The philosophy behind it is to make vide as simplest as possible, without depending package based programing framework, like Node.js/python, wich may introduce dependencies on "god only knows what the hell of s... they will try to stick in your a.."
+The philosophy behind it is to make vide as simplest as possible.

 Nonetheless, there are some dependencies:
 * ctags